Evil-Ghost/alx-readme-template/README.md

 Other styles:
 - [Bliss](./README-template-bliss.md)

-**Read Me:** _Don't forget to give this repository a star if you find it useful and also come back to check for updates_
+**Read Me:** _Don't forget to give this repository a star if you find it useful and also come back to check more for updates_

 ## Table of Content